-The Texas Department of Family and Protective Services (DFPS) provides several services to families and children across the state to ensure their wellbeing and safety.
+The Texas Department of Family and Protective Services (DFPS) provides several services to families and children across the state to ensure their well-being and safety.
 One of those services is managing the state's foster care system.
 Research by Chapin Hall in the Voices of Youth count found 44% of youth and young adults experiencing homelessness had previous experience in foster care.
 According to the U.S. Department of Health and Human Services, Administration for Children and Families, Adoption and Foster Care Analysis and Reporting System (AFCARS) FY2021 report, there were 28,042 children in Foster Care in Texas.
-16,887 aged out of the foster care system that year and approximately 300 of these are in North Texas.
+16,887 aged out of the foster care system that year, and approximately 300 of these are in North Texas.

-Several of the Youth Action Board members have aged out of the Foster Care system.
+Several Youth Action Board members have aged out of the Foster Care system.
 Two of those youth attended the Youth Action Board Listening Session and reported that they received little to no support when they left foster care.
-When asked about this lack of support, the youth reported that they were told they were too old for Foster Youth to Independence (FYI) vouchers, did not qualify for essential needs like SNAP, housing assistance, and DART discounts, among other needed assistance.
+When asked about this lack of support, the youth reported that they were told they were too old for Foster Youth to Independence (FYI) vouchers and did not qualify for essential needs like SNAP, housing assistance, and DART discounts, among other needed assistance.

 The Voices of Youth National Survey found that between one-quarter and one-third of youth and young adults experiencing homelessness had a history of foster care.
 They also found that young people's entry into foster care was often part of a larger pattern of family instability and was perceived by some young people as the beginning of their experience with homelessness.
-The survey found that there are multiple pathways to homelessness from foster care and that young people experiencing homelessness who have been in foster care differ from their peers who have not in that the ones who had been in foster care reported higher rates of receiving government assistance, spending time in detention, jail or prison, and were more likely to identify as LGBTQ+.
+The survey found that there are multiple pathways to homelessness from foster care.

-EDUCATION DATA
+EDUCATION DATA AND PARTNERSHIPS